orakaro/rainbowstream/README.rst

 .. code:: bash

-    rainbow -iot # Or rainbow --image-on-term
+    rainbowstream -iot # Or rainbowstream --image-on-term

 In the first time you will be asked for authorization of Rainbow Stream app at Twitter.
 Just click the “Authorize access” button and paste PIN